29th of September 2023 until 28th of January 2024

 New landmark in the Ruhr region: since the laying of the foundation stone and around four years of construction, the extension to the Küppersmühle Museum by Herzog & de Meuron has been completed.

-From 25 September the house will open its doors to visitors.
-With the presentation of the works from the Ströher Collection on an additional2,500 square metres, the MKM will become a central location for German and European post-war art.
+With the presentation of works from the Ströher Collection on an additional 2,500 square metres, the MKM is a central location for German and European post-war art.
 More than 300 works since the 1950s are on display.

 Brick outside, White Cube inside